Shop Amazon tech deals to save on Apple, Samsung and more during Amazon’s October Prime Day

 ►Amazon Early Access deals: The best early Black Friday deals at Amazon during October Prime Day

-►Competing Prime Day sales: Deals at Best Buy, Nordstrom, Michael Kors and more
+►Competing sales: Beat Prime Day prices with the best sales at Best Buy, Nordstrom, Michael Kors, and more

 ►Sign up for Amazon Prime: Qualify for up to 50% off now

-Note: This article originally appeared on Reviewed: The 60+ best Amazon Prime tech deals on TVs, laptops and more—updated live